GAGGIUINO/gaggiuino.github.io/docs/README.md

 * **STM32 UPGRADE PACK:**

-_Will allow for all the additional features listed in the Featrures tabble under the STM32 column_
+_Will allow for all the additional features listed in the Featrures table under the STM32 column_

 <div style='color: red'>:heavy_exclamation_mark:Please read the warning related to the STM32 availability.</div>